AruulmozhivarmanS/CarND-Semantic-Segmentation/README.md

 ### Approach

 #### Architecture
 The intelligence in the pre-trained network VGG-16 is used in the FCN by replacing the fully connected layer with a 1 X 1 convolution in order to preserve the spatial information.
-The 1 X 1 convolution output is upsample to construct the output.
-Transpose Convolution is used to upsample the output.
+The 1 X 1 convolution output is upsampled using Transpose Convolution to construct the output.
 Skip Connections are used to prevent the degradation problem.
 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: